MoatLab/FEMU/meson/docs/markdown/Python-module.md

 python_dependency py_installation.dependency(...)
 ```

-This method accepts no positional arguments, and the same keyword arguments as
+This method accepts no positional arguments, and the same keyword
-the standard [dependency] function.
-It also supports the following keyword
+arguments as the standard [dependency] function.
+It also supports the
-argument:
+following keyword argument:

-- `embed`: *(since 0.53.0)* If true, meson will try to find a python dependency
+- `embed`: *(since 0.53.0)* If true, Meson will try to find a python
-  that can be used for embedding python into an application.
+  dependency that can be used for embedding python into an
+  application.

 **Returns**: a [python dependency][`python_dependency` object]